fstark/blog/content/blog/wozdle-ux/wozdle-ux.md

 * As there are 24 lines, each guess will take 4 line

-* If there is any mistake made in entering, we will scroll out and redraw the whole screen, as there is no way to "undo" what we displayed.
+* If there is any mistake made in entering, we will scroll out and redraw the whole screen, as there is no way to "undo" what we displayed (remember, not even backspace is possible).

 We will only redraw what is important for the gameplay, so:

 * The guesses will be placed on the left of the screen, so they can be displayed quickly when we need to redraw the full screen.

 * The right side will contain the "keyboard", with the status of each letter.

 * This keyboard is only useful for the current solution.
-If we need to refresh the screen, we will not draw the keyboard for any guesses but the last.
+If we need to refresh the screen, we will not draw the keyboard for any guesses but the last, so we will gain a lot of time.

 Now, the "graphical" design

-The user will directly type his guess.
+* The user will directly type his guess.

-In order to have some "breathing room", we will add a space between each word letter.
+* In order to have some "breathing room", we will add a space between each word letter.
+This will also give the user some feedback that something happened.

 This means that the left side of the screen is going to use 9 characters for the guess.

-On the line under the guess, we will put the result ('?' and '!' to indicate which characters were correct)
+* On the line under the guess, we will put the result ('?' and '!' to indicate which characters were correct)

-We will need some sort of separator and have 30 characters left to draw the "keyboard".
+After some sort of separator we will have 30 characters left to draw the "keyboard" on the right side.

 Each "key" of the keyboard needs a "keycap", some sort of status, and there is a need for a separator, so we need 3 characters per key.
 The longest keyboard row, the top one, is "QWERTYUIOP", and *exaclty* 10 character wide, which is a sign of the gods, 9+1+30=40.